circus-tent/circus/docs/source/configuration.rst

     **max_retry**
         The number of times we attempt to start a process, before we abandon and stop the whole watcher.
 Defaults to 5.

+    **priority**
+        Integer that defines a priority for the watcher.
+When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest.
+        Defaults to 0.